Summer Hours

 Summer Hours (L'Heure d'été) is a 2008 French drama film written and directed by Olivier Assayas.
 It is the second in a series of films produced by the Musée d'Orsay, after Flight of the Red Balloon.
 In the film, two brothers and a sister witness the disappearance of their childhood memories when they must relinquish a family summer house and collection after the death of their mother.
-The film was a critical triumph in the United States.
+The film was a critical success in the United States.

 Plot

 On a summer day in the country, at the home of the widowed Hélène Berthier, who has dropped her married name of Marly, her three children, their spouses, and all her grandchildren assemble for her 75th birthday.
 Her preoccupation is over what will happen to the house and the valuable contents accumulated by her uncle Paul Berthier, who was a noted artist and to whom she was devoted.
 She hopes the children will decide amicably among themselves.

 Shortly after her birthday she dies.
 The three heirs disagree about how to proceed.
 While Frédéric, the eldest, lives in Paris and wants to keep the house and contents as a place where the family can continue to gather.
 His two siblings both live overseas and want to keep just a few mementoes and convert the rest to cash.
 Adrienne lives in New York City with an American man, while Jérémie and his wife have made their home in China.

 As Hélène made no legal provision, tax on the estate will be heavy.
 Their lawyer suggests reducing the bill by donating artefacts to the State.
 The Musée d'Orsay agrees to take some precious items for its collection.
 After that, the remaining contents are auctioned and the house sold.
 The faithful housekeeper takes fresh flowers to Hélène's grave.
 Before the new owners take over, Frédéric's daughter Sylvie asks all her school friends there for a final party.
 For one last time the place is full of happy young people.